udhayk7/EDEN_2025/README.md

 ## 🎯 Purpose

-Eden Senior Health App is designed to empower senior citizens with technology that enhances their health management and safety.
+CareLoop is designed to empower senior citizens with technology that enhances their health management and safety.
 The app provides intuitive, voice-controlled interfaces that make medication management and health monitoring accessible for seniors.

 ## ✨ Key Features